mccutchen/dycco/README.rst

-                            Output directory (will be created if necessary) -a, --asciidoc3       Process with asciidoc3 instead of markdown (you will have to install asciidoc3, of course) -e, --escape-html     Run the documentation through html.escape() before markdown or asciidoc3
+                            Output directory (will be created if necessary) -a, --asciidoc3       Process with asciidoc3 instead of markdown (you will have to install asciidoc3, of course) -e, --escape-html     Run the documentation through html.escape() before markdown or asciidoc3 -f, --single-file     Just produce a .md or .adoc file in single-column to be processed externally